ulisesrey/ulisesrey.github.io/_pages/research.md

 I can record what the worms do at a very high resolution, like in this video of a worm laying twin eggs:
-<iframe width="560" height="315" src="https://www.youtube.com/shorts/B11165THV58" title="C. elegans laying eggs" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/B11165THV58" title="C. elegans laying eggs" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 And I can also record the activity of their whole central nervous system at a single neuron resolution (!) while the worms are freely moving.
 See this video as an example:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/IS-mZFEVZ5I" title="C. elegans Whole Brain Freely Moving Recording" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 By combining these two datasets: high resolution behavioural recordings and whole brain recordings I hope to understand better how brain activity drives behaviour, and how behaviour affects brain activity.

-Some facts about *C. elegans*:
+### Some facts about *C. elegans*:

-*C. elegans* has a fixed and determined number of neurons (300) and the field has generated extensive knowledge of almost each of them, and amazing tools to expand this knowledge.
+*C. elegans* has a fixed and determined number of neurons (300) and there is extensive knowledge on the function of almost each of them.
 This image shows the neurons of the NeuroPAL strain, each one labeled with a specific set of fluorophores:
 <figure><img src="https://ulisesrey.github.io/assets/art-images/neuropal.jpg" style="width:100%"><figcaption align = "center">
 <b>NeuroPAL line - Yemini et al.,  2021</b></figcaption></figure>